Gardening Gone Wild is the blog I share with other garden authors and photographers, including Fran Sorin and Saxon Holt.

 An article I scouted and wrote for Sunset is in all regional editions of the September issue.
 (Most Southern CA garden articles appear in the Southern CA edition only.)
 One reason is Brett Gum’s gorgeous photography.
 These are my own photos here.
 [Read more ->]

-Bird houses, bird nests and bird cages with succulents…some of the designs I’m seeing are quite fetching.
+Bird houses, bird nests and bird cages with succulent plants…some of the designs I’m seeing are quite fetching.
 There must be something eggy about succulents, or they have the look of plants that grow on thatched roofs.
 [Read more ->]

-Echeverias, native to Mexico, have the most amazing blooms.
+Echeverias, succulent plants native to Mexico, have the most amazing blooms.
 [Read more ->]

 I can’t help it.
 I’m fascinated by cactus.
 [Read more ->]